Pece17/IoTBeacon/README.md

 sudo reboot
 ```

-Try localhost address on browser, it works and opens the Apache2 default page
+Try localhost address on web browser, it works and opens the Apache2 default page

-Find out current IP address
+Find out the current IP address

 ```
 hostname -I
 ```

-Try 172.28.171.211 address on browser, this also works and opens the Apache2 default page
+Try 172.28.171.211 IP-address on browser, this also works and opens the Apache2 default page

 Enable userdir Apache module and restart the service